hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Through mud and water in his dancing pumps.
 >
 > Bel.
-And yet, perhaps, that lady who of late,
+And yet, perhaps, that lady[^27] who of late,
 >
 > Has claimed the honour of the Royal state,

->
+[^27]: The Prs. of C. in whose cause a patriotic M, P. eloquently but ineffectually spoke in the H. of C. and emphatically introduced the classical quotation: "Flectere si nequeo superos.
+Acheronta movebo".
+Her highness resides in the professor's neighbourhood, but cannot be seriously presumed to have granted the licence.

 > (For whom some people Acheron would move
 >
 > If they should fail to bend the Gods above),